 5. Buy and hype up undies

-Like the potty, introduce undies in a fun and casual way.
-Mention that you wear undies, and that she’ll get to wear undies herself.
-She can even help pick some out at the store.
+Nothing can inspire using the potty more than getting to use undies.
+Introduce undies in a fun yet casual way, mentioning that you wear undies since you use the toilet.
+And more important, she’ll get to wear undies herself, and even help pick some out at the store.

 6. Read books about the potty

 My son loved reading the book Potty by Leslie Patricelli and other potty books from the library.
-Even if your child doesn’t “get it” yet, reading about it is enough to prepare for potty training.
+Even if your child doesn’t “get” potty training yet, reading about it is enough to introduce her to the concept.

 7. Empty a poopy diaper into the toilet

 Potty training—or as I like to say, potty practice—isn’t an overnight success.
-Kids don’t master it in three days perfectly.
 Preparation takes place long before potty training in a gradual way to help them master the skill.

-Read more tips to prepare for potty training and toddler life:
+Read more tips on preparing for potty training and toddler life:

-- The Do’s and Don’ts on Preparing for Potty Training
+- The Do’s and Don’ts of Potty Training

 - How to Potty Train a Toddler in 3 Days